 The school year is divided into 3 trimesters.
 Students receive report cards at the end of each trimester.
 At the conclusion of the first trimester and the second trimester, parents/guardians and students must attend a conference with the Advisor to receive report cards.
-At the end of the year, final grades in each course will be recorded on the students transcript; only the final grade in year-long courses (or the trimester grade in stand alone trimester courses) will appear on the transcript.
+At the end of the year, final grades in each course will be recorded on the students transcript; only the final grade in year-long courses (or the trimester grade in stand-alone trimester courses) will appear on the transcript.

-Progress reports will be issued each week during each trimester.
-Students will receive progress reports on Thursdays and put them in their planners.
-These progress reports must be read and signed by a parent/guardian and returned to the student's Advisor on Friday morning.
+Progress reports will be issued periodically during each trimester.
+These progress reports must be read and signed by a parent/guardian and returned to the student's Advisor.